 Do I need a business bank account?

-Five million of us are now self-employed, freelancing, contracting or part of the gig economy, whether that's as our main job or a side hustle.
-While most can use their normal bank account, there are times when you need to use a business account, or it's much easier to separate your finances.
+More than four million of us are now self-employed, freelancing, contracting or part of the gig economy, whether that's as our main job or a side hustle.
+While most can use their normal bank account, there are times when you need to use a business account, or it's simply easier to separate your finances.

-Doing this guide is a bit of a departure for us.
-We're a consumer MoneySaving site, here to fight your corner against businesses overcharging and taking advantage of you.
-But for many of the five million who are self-employed, the business and the consumer are often one and the same, so it's a bit of a grey area.
+Doing this guide is a bit of a departure for us, as we're a consumer MoneySaving site, here to fight your corner against businesses overcharging and taking advantage of you.
+But for many of the four million who are self-employed, the business and the consumer are often one and the same, so it's a bit of a grey area.

 What is a business bank account?